Slayer (Buffy the Vampire Slayer)

-A Slayer, in the television series Buffy the Vampire Slayer and Angel (both created by Joss Whedon), is a young woman bestowed (unwillingly) with mystical powers that originate from the heart, soul and spirit of a pure-demon, which gives her superhuman senses, strength, agility, resilience and speed in the fight against forces of darkness.
-She occasionally receives prophetic dreams in the few hours that she sleeps.
+A Slayer in the television series Buffy the Vampire Slayer and Angel (both created by Joss Whedon), is a young woman bestowed by fate with supernatural powers and abilities that originate from the heart, soul, and spirit of a pure-demon.

-The opening narration in the Buffy series states "Into every generation a slayer is born: one girl in all the world, a chosen one.
-She alone will wield the strength and skill to fight the vampires, demons, and the forces of darkness; to stop the spread of their evil and the swell of their number.
+The opening narration in the Buffy series states "In every generation there is a chosen one.
+She alone will stand against the vampires, the demons, and the forces of darkness.
 She is the Slayer."

-While, in the series, they are commonly referred to as "Vampire Slayers", even by Watchers and vampires themselves, the Slayer may operate as a defender against any and all supernatural threats.
+While they are commonly referred to as "Vampire Slayers" within the series, even by Watchers and vampires themselves, The Slayer operates as a defender of humanity against all supernatural threats.

-The reputation of the Slayer is well-known and revered, even throughout other dimensions.
+The reputation of the Slayer is well-known and revered even throughout other dimensions.
 The notion of the Slayer has been compared to the equivalent of a Demonic "Boogey-Man", incredibly feared and considered by most to be essentially unconquerable.